National Telecommunications and Information Administration (NTIA)

 Senior Research Analyst, Technology Practice

 Gartner is a leading research and advisory company with a focus on information technology.
 As part of the Peer and Practitioner Research division (formerly CEB Global), my team took seriously the idea that people are the best experts in their own lives.
-My job as a qualitative researcher was to uncover and distill practical insights out of tech executives’ day-to-day business challenges.
+My job as a qualitative researcher was to uncover and distill practical insights out of tech executives’ day-to-day business challenges for use in published research products.
 This involved: